-In recent versions of Hyperscience, we’ve made it possible to classify and extract data from Unstructured documents.
+With Hyperscience, you can classify and extract data from Unstructured documents.
 However, automating these processes requires more computing resources than our automation capabilities for Structured and Semi-structured documents do.

 In order to process Unstructured documents in on-premise deployments of Hyperscience, you need to add a trainer that has both a GPU (graphics processing unit) and a CPU (central processing unit).
 GPUs have specialized cores that allow the system to perform multiple computations in parallel, reducing the time required to complete the complex operations required to train models for Unstructured documents.
-When you attach a trainer whose machine has a GPU, you can maximize the benefits of Unstructured Extraction.
-To learn more about this feature, see Field Identification.
+When you attach a trainer whose machine has a GPU, you can maximize the benefits of Long-form Extraction.
+To learn more about this feature, see Long-form Extraction.

-You cannot train models for Structured or Semi-structured documents with a GPU.
-However, you can train them with a CPU on a machine that has both a GPU and a CPU.
+The training of other types of models (e.g., Classification, Transcription) with a GPU is not supported.
+However, you can train them with a CPU on a trainer machine that has both a GPU and a CPU.

 Machines with GPUs are not supported for the Hyperscience application.

 This article describes how to enable a trainer with both a GPU and a CPU in an on-premise Podman deployment of Hyperscience.
 Steps 1-3 must be completed before untarring the Hyperscience bundle on the trainer machine.
-For more information on setting up the trainer, see Trainer Installation (Production).
+For more information on setting up the trainer, see Technical Installation / Upgrade Instructions.

 1. Make sure your GPU hardware meets the requirements.